 The UK is to launch a sandbox initiative next month.
-Singapore have been talking about something similar.
-The idea behind sandbox is to test out new innovate ideas in fintech but without full blown regulation.
+Singapore has been talking about something similar.
+The idea behind sandbox is to test out new innovate ideas in fintech, but without full blown regulation.

-The FCA is not in a position to disapply UK or EU law but can waive its own rules and provide no-action letters.
+The Financial Conduct Authority (FCA) is not in a position to disapply UK or EU law, but can waive its own rules and provide no-action letters.

 Other countries should follow suit, with three key areas of policy to encourage the fintech sector:

 - Innovation hub – open outreach between regulator and innovators